unicode-org/conformance/README.md

       sudo apt-get install logrotate
       ```

-### Running the end-to-end process
+### Running End-To-End on a local computer

 Running conformance is easy.
-Simply execute the script that generates data, then
+Simply execute the script that first generates
-runs executors, then runs the verifier, creating the dashboard.
+data, runs executors, checks data against schema, and then runs the verifier,
+creating the dashboard.

 The standard script runs all components on all platforms with all ICU
 version.
 Note that this takes a few minutes.